UsefulEngines/AwsContainerLab/README.md

 ```

-### Create a New Service using CloudFormation and a Service Template File
+### Create a New Service using a CloudFormation Service Template File

+Using a CloudFormation template to specify your service configuration make it easier to manage architectural complexity.

 Now, let's create a service that is configured to receive traffic from our Load Balancer so that we can browse to the application via your VPC's `ExternalURL`.
-Web request routing will transition thru the Load Balancer and to an Nginx instance within an ECS hosted container instance.
+Web request routing will transition thru the Load Balancer and to an Nginx instance running on a Fargate managed container instance.

 Download the following script to your local lab machine (not to your AWS Linux AMI Workstation)